 It honestly took me a long time to realize I was at this point.
 I just thought I needed to completely give something up in my life or change directions.
-I found myself saying things like “I wish I never got this dog”, “I want to move back to California”, and “I need a month vacation”.
-(I’m not going to lie, a month vacation still sounds pretty nice).
+I found myself saying things like “I wish I never got this dog”, “I want to move back to California”, and “I need a month vacation”. (a month vacation still sounds pretty nice).

 Okay, So your flame has officially been extinguished.
 What do you do?

 I remember thinking.
 “Wow, I’m exhausted and worn out, but life is not going to slow down, so what do I do?”

 The trick is not to do less, the trick is to do more things for YOU.
 I am busier now than I ever have been but I’m also happier.
 I decided to A. Complain less and B. start saying no to people if within that week I have not done at least one thing for myself.

 I started planning out one event a week that was a complete selfish, recharging activity.
 Some nights that meant a bubble bath and other nights that meant working out (I’m more likely to choose the previous).
 Some times it was going to the thrift store to find a totally rad outfit (one of my hobbies) and other times it meant binge watching a random Netflix show.
 Whatever it was, it was for ME and ME alone.